EOEPCA/deployment-guide/docs/building-blocks/operations.md

 ### 2. Apply Secrets

-Applies the Loki S3 credentials, the oauth2-proxy cookie secret, and (if IAM is enabled) placeholders for the Keycloak client secrets.
+Applies the Loki S3 credentials, the oauth2-proxy cookie secret, and (if IAM is enabled) the Keycloak client secrets generated during configuration.

 ```bash
 bash apply-secrets.sh
 ```

-!!! note
-    If IAM is enabled, the client secrets are populated later from Keycloak.
-The script creates the namespace and empty secret stubs so downstream components can be deployed in any order.

 ### 3. Deployment